The #1 most cited and #1 largest open-access plant science journal

 Frontiers in Plant Science is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Plant Science welcome submission of the following article types: Correction, Editorial, Hypothesis & Theory, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Methods, Protocols, Book Review, General Commentary and Technology Report.
+The specialty sections of Frontiers in Plant Science welcome submission of the following article types: Correction, Editorial, Hypothesis & Theory, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, General Commentary, Methods, Protocols, Book Review, Technology Report and Data Report.

 When submitting a manuscript to Frontiers in Plant Science, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.